How to Find Profitable Trade Ups

 - Finds contracts humans would miss

-Lock Your Skins
+Lock & Ban Skins

 Pro Tips for Profitable Trade Ups